Recent Criminal Defense Cases

-- Represented attorney involved in Galleon Hedge Fund case in S.D.N.Y.; negotiated favorable criminal plea with U.S. Attorney's Office and civil settlement with SEC.
-Former Ropes & Gray, LLP Attorney charged with Securities Fraud in a Galleon Hedge Fund-related case.
+- Represented attorney involved in Galleon Hedge Fund case in S.D.N.Y.; negotiated favorable criminal plea with U.S. Attorney's Office and civil settlement with SEC, defending a practicing attorney at a New York City law firm charged with Securities Fraud in a Galleon Hedge Fund-related case.

 - Successfully argued against charging hedge fund manager in D.N.J. for massive drop in fund value of mortgage backed securities; negotiated favorable settlement with SEC.